Cottonglow/cottonglow.github.io/_drafts/exploring-keda.md

 ![KEDA](/img/exploring-keda/Keda.PNG)

 KEDA monitors your event source and regularly checks if there are any events.
-When needed, KEDA will then activate or deactivate your pod depending on whether there are any events.
+When needed, KEDA will then activate or deactivate your pod depending on whether there are any events by setting the deployment's replica count to 1 or 0.
 KEDA also exposes metric data to the HPA which handles the scaling to and from 1.

 This sounds straightforward to me!
 Let's have a closer look at KEDA now.